 Southwestern Energy (SWN) Gains As Market Dips: What You Should Know

-Heading into today, shares of the independent oil and gas company had lost 20.19% over the past month, lagging the Oils-Energy sector's loss of 15.96% and the S&P 500's loss of 9.7% in that time.
+Prior to today's trading, shares of the independent oil and gas company had lost 15.63% over the past month.
+This has lagged the Oils-Energy sector's loss of 13.2% and the S&P 500's loss of 9.52% in that time.

-Southwestern Energy will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.35, up 45.83% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.9 billion, up 18.86% from the year-ago period.
+Investors will be hoping for strength from Southwestern Energy as it approaches its next earnings release.
+In that report, analysts expect Southwestern Energy to post earnings of $0.35 per share.
+This would mark year-over-year growth of 45.83%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.9 billion, up 18.86% from the prior-year quarter.

-Any recent changes to analyst estimates for Southwestern Energy should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for Southwestern Energy.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6% higher.
-Southwestern Energy is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 5.13% higher within the past month.
+Southwestern Energy currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Southwestern Energy has a Forward P/E ratio of 4.1 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 4.13.
+Valuation is also important, so investors should note that Southwestern Energy has a Forward P/E ratio of 4.17 right now.
+For comparison, its industry has an average Forward P/E of 4.47, which means Southwestern Energy is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.